XTRAGES/ElisiHotel/README.md

 For support and questions:
 - Create an issue on GitHub
-- Email: your-email@example.com
+- Email: aldinzendeli33@gmail.com

 ## 🙏 Acknowledgments

-- Bootstrap team for the responsive framework
+- XTRAGES
 - Font Awesome for icons
-- jQuery team for JavaScript library
-- All contributors and testers

 ---